Nesvilab/MSFragger/tutorial_glyco-fragger.md

 Open searches can be performed on glycoproteomics data, for example to determine what glycans are present in the data.
 Open searches function similarly to the mass offset search in that delta masses (mass offsets) between precursor and sequence masses are used to define glycans and other modifications, but with a few key differences.
 Because any mass shift (within the provided tolerance) is allowed, not all mass shifts correspond to glycans.
-For this reason, **oxonium filtering is disabled for open searches**.
+For this reason, **oxonium filtering is currently disabled for open searches**.
 However, glycopeptide-specific fragments ions (Y, b~, y~) can still be generated for peptides containing the sequon/residue(s) of interest to effectively search for glycopeptides.
 If glycans of interest are known, a mass offset search will likely be more sensitive.